AEW Forbidden Door lineup: The latest lineup for the next pay-per-view event - Pro Wrestling Dot Net

 -TBS Champion Mercedes Mone vs. NJPW Strong Women’s Champion Stephanie Vaquer in a title vs. title match

--Ladder match for the vacant TNT Title (Entrants: Konosuke Takeshita, Mark Briscoe, Jack Perry, more TBA)
+-Ladder match for the vacant TNT Title (Entrants: Konosuke Takeshita, Mark Briscoe, Jack Perry, Dante Martin, more TBA)

 -Toni Storm vs. Mina Shirakawa for the AEW Women’s Championship